 - Lost and Found: If you lost your items check with us or if you find a lost item we will gladly take it and register lost item.

 - Watson Gallery: Marvel at the ceramic works of Ms. Helen Richter Watson.
 Come by info desk or call 326-INFO to schedule a tour.

 Game Room: Located outside the Student Center near the Bruni Vergara Garden, the Game Room offers many leisure activities, including pool tables, air hockey, darts and computer games.

 Health Services: Located on the first floor in room 125, Health Services offers students clinical response for immediate needs, and provides information for the improvement of their individual health and wellness.

-Student Orientation, Leadership & Engagement (SOLE): SOLE is committed to providing students the opportunity to become involved on campus through a variety of innovative co-curricular programs that enhance the academic learning environment at TAMIU.
-As part of the Division of Student Success, we are committed to student access, engagement, growth and success.
+Student Orientation, Leadership & Engagement (SOLE): Located on the second floor in room 224, SOLE is committed to providing students the opportunity to become involved on campus through a variety of innovative co-curricular programs that enhance the academic learning environment at TAMIU.
+As part of the Division of Student Success, the SOLE Office is committed to student access, engagement, growth and success.

 Student Government Association: Located on the second floor in room 224, the Student Government Association represents the governing body of all students on campus.
 The Association also conducts programs that are of service to students including student elections, voting, conferences on student government, and leadership activities.